atisu/wmibeat/README.md

 From the section "WMIbeat" the original README is kept, only the following subsection(s) are for the customization.

+## Notes
+The new functionality contains better error "handling".
+As if it encounters any error, it will try to skip the current operation and continue with the next.
+Due to this there might be metrics missing from a report (rather than crashing itself).

 ## Extended configuration options
 ```YAML
 namespaces: